 The DSP Simulink model templates are:

-Click on DSP System and then click the button to create a blank model configured with settings recommended for DSP System Toolbox.
+Click on DSP System to create a blank model configured with settings recommended for DSP System Toolbox.

-Click on Basic Filter and then click the button to create a basic filtering model configured with settings recommended for DSP System Toolbox.
+Click on Basic Filter to create a basic filtering model configured with settings recommended for DSP System Toolbox.

 This model implements a low pass filter and enables you to compare the filtered signal with the original signal.
 The model acts as a starting point for modeling filtering algorithms in Simulink using DSP System Toolbox.